Planning Enforcement

 In the event of a breach being established, your co-operation will be sought to either remove or modify the unauthorised development, or to cease the unauthorised use or activity.
 A reasonable period of time will be allowed for you to do this.

-In some circumstances, you may be invited to submit a planning application in retrospect, to regularise the situation, but we will only suggest this if we feel there is a good chance of permission being granted.
+In some circumstances, you may be invited to submit a planning application in retrospect, to regularise the situation, but we will only suggest this if we feel there is a reasonable chance of permission being granted.

 If the situation is not resolved through either of the routes outlined above, formal action may be instigated.